-Snaps are universal Linux packages that allow you to install software as though you were using any other app store such as the Apple App store or Windows store.
+Snaps are universal Linux packages that allow you to install software on any Linux distribution as though you were using any regular app store such as the Apple App store or Android play store.

 This means you can be up and running with a few simple commands and you will be automatically updated to the latest versions of the software as they’re released, without you needing to do anything.

 For more information on snaps and snapcraft, see: https://snapcraft.io/

 Note: If you are using a recent Ubuntu or another modern Linux system, you probably already have snapd installed.
 If so, you can skip to Step 2.
 You can test this by opening up a terminal window and typing “snap”.
 If the command does not exist, you need to install snapd.